| Troops

 amid a heavy volume ofmortar and artillery fire by the

 Liberation Tigers of Tamil Eelam (LTTE).
+"Heavy fighting continues.
+The army has

 readjusted its defence lines north of Elephant